marciof/Eon/specification/specification.md

 ## Symbol ##

-A symbol is a case-sensitive name.
+A symbol is an immutable case-sensitive name.
 It extends the *Text* prototype by restricting the characters that can be used.

 ### Examples ###